-Officers that have completed a field assessment and have determined that there is reasonable cause to believe that a person is mentally ill and, due to the mental illness, is a danger to self/others or gravely disabled cannot leave the person alone.

-Police officers must consider involuntary detention for evaluation and treatment as authorized under C.R.S.
-27-65-105, Emergency procedure when necessary.
+Firefighters that have completed a field assessment and have determined that there is reasonable cause to believe that a person is mentally ill and, due to the mental illness is a danger to self/others or gravely disabled should contact the police.
+Police officers are empowered to initiate an involuntary emergency procedure (should it become necessary) whereby the person may be taken into custody for evaluation and treatment.
+In Colorado, this is authorized by C.R.S.
+27-65-105, Emergency procedure.

-Recognizing Intellectual Developmental Disorder
+Recognizing Intellectual Disability

-Intellectual Developmental Disorder has its origin in the historical notions of "feeble mindedness" "mentally defective" and "mental retardation".
-These concepts were associated with the intelligence quotient (IQ) and measures of intelligence.
+Intellectual Disability (also called Intellectual Developmental Disorder) has its origin in the historical notions of "feeble mindedness" "mentally defective" and "mental retardation".
+These concepts were associated with the intelligence quotient (IQ) and other measures of intelligence.

-As defined today, Intellectual Developmental Disorder "is characterized by deficits in general mental abilities such as reasoning, problem-solving, planning, abstract thinking, judgment, academic learning and learning from experience" as well as "significant impairment in adaptive functioning" with "onset during the developmental period" (DSM-5).
+As defined today, Intellectual Disability "is characterized by deficits in general mental abilities such as reasoning, problem-solving, planning, abstract thinking, judgment, academic learning and learning from experience" as well as "significant impairment in adaptive functioning" with "onset during the developmental period" (DSM-5, p.31).

-Persons with Intellectual Developmental Disorder:
+Persons with an Intellectual Disability:

 - may look like adults but their intelligence and functioning can be that of a child (depending on the degree of impairment). - may not be capable of responding or reasoning as an adult. - may be easily influenced by others.
 When this happens they may get into trouble due to a lack of mature judgment. - often experience the emotional and sexual drives consistent with their level of maturation and chronological age. - may be quite sensitive to their perceived deficits.
 As compensation, some may become "street tough".
-Those closest to "normal" are most likely to come to attention of police in this manner. - may wander around the community watching or otherwise interacting with children because they can understand them.
-People may become concerned and contact police. - may be fascinated by the police uniform and equipment. - may not maintain normal, socially acceptable distances when carrying on a conversation including closer-than-normal childlike social distances or increased social distance characteristic of being fearful. - may not be able to appreciate the gravity of noncompliance with police commands.
+Those closest to "normal" are most likely to come to attention of police or fire in this manner. - may wander around the community watching or otherwise interacting with children because they can understand them.
+People may become concerned and contact police, fire, or EMS. - may be fascinated by the firefighter uniform and equipment. - may not maintain normal, socially acceptable distances when carrying on a conversation - including closer-than-normal childlike social distances or increased social distance characteristic of being fearful. - may not be able to appreciate the gravity of noncompliance with commands.

-Intellectual Developmental Disorder and Mental Illness
+Intellectual Disability and Mental Illness

-It is possible for a person to be diagnosed with intellectual developmental disorder and one or more specific mental illnesses.
+It is possible for a person to be diagnosed with an Intellectual Disability and one or more specific mental illnesses.